WiseBot-Discord/WiseBot-Website/index.md

 - [Invite me!](./invite)
 - [Support!](./support)

+## Notice!
+WiseBot is currently pending verification.
+It will temporarily not be addable to your servers.

 ## Commands
 There are a lot of commands and the list will, hopefully keep growing.
 Below is a list of all operational (released) commands: